- Plot from Paper Space – Not Model Space

 If one of your lines is plotting too thick or thin (heavy or light), you'll need to check the lineweight setting for that line in the CTB plot style you are using.

-If you don't have the Properties panel open already, you can open it using one of the following methods:
+If you don't have the Properties panel open already, here's how to open it:

-- Clicking the arrow in the bottom right corner of the Properties pane on the AutoCAD Home ribbon
+- Click the arrow in the bottom right corner of the Properties pane on the AutoCAD Home ribbon

 Select the line or object that is plotting incorrectly.